Spider-Man: The Animated Series: Spiritual successor and possible revival

 Spider-Man made a non-speaking cameo appearance in the X-Men '97 episode "Tolerance is Extinction – Part 1," being among the witnesses to the electromagnetic pulse (EMP) wave sent out across the world by Magneto.
 He appears again in the season finale, "Tolerance is Extinction – Part 3," this time as Peter Parker, as he, Mary Jane, and Flash watch Asteroid M hurtle towards Earth on a TV in the window of an electronics store.
 Series head writer Beau DeMayo later confirmed that the character is the same iteration from The Animated Series, and that he successfully rescued Mary Jane after the events of the series cliffhanger ending from season five.
 Christopher Daniel Barnes acknowledged the cameo, expressing interest in returning as Spider-Man in a potential revival, though no one has contacted him about it.

 Spider-Man '94

-In June 2025, Marvel Comics announced that The Animated Series would receive a 4-issue limited series continuation titled Spider-Man '94 written by J. M. DeMatteis with art by Jim Towe.
+In June 2025, Marvel Comics announced that The Animated Series would receive a 5-issue limited series continuation titled Spider-Man '94 written by J. M. DeMatteis with art by Jim Towe.
 The comic series picks up with the cliffhanger ending of "Farewell, Spider-Man" in season five, with Peter searching for and rescuing Mary Jane Watson within the multiverse, before returning to New York to resume his heroics.
 The series will also debut two major Spider-Man villains who had been previously unadapted in The Animated Series.
 Spider-Man '94 began publication in September 2025.
 Semper Jr. confirmed that he had no involvement in the series and that he did not find out about the series until it was announced.
+In September 2026 it was announced that Semper will write comic annual that will resolve cliffhanger from last episode of TV series, it will be released in December 2026.